rljson/rljson/README.architecture.md

 - A `Cake` consists of layers of items (slices).
 - All layers share the same item IDs (slice structure).
-- Each layer assigns different properties to the same items.
+- Each layer assigns different ingredients to the same items.

 ```json
 {